dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1595: Belonging connects individuals to community and culture.
+### T1595: National pride connects us to community and heritage.

 |Support|
 |---|